Cursive: Ligature

-Ligature is writing the letters of words with lines connecting the letters so that one does not have to pick up the pen or pencil between letters.
-Commonly some of the letters are written in a looped manner to facilitate the connections.
+A ligature is writing letters of words with lines connecting them so you don't have to lift the pen or pencil between letters.
+Commonly, some of the letters are written in a looped manner to facilitate the connections.
 In common printed Greek texts, the modern small letter fonts are called "cursive" (as opposed to uncial) though the letters do not connect.